ALucek/evaluizer/README.md

 Configure the optimization parameters (max iterations, reflection model) in the Optimizer Panel.

-## Todo/Contributing
+## Contributing

-See `testing_datasets/todo.md` for the current roadmap.
-Contributions are welcome!
+Contributions welcome!
+Feel free to submit a PR.

+Todo list:
+-

 ## License